karpolan/react-cra-no-eject-mobx-with-decorators-and-hooks/README.md

 Application has been started as [Create React App](https://github.com/facebook/create-react-app) then [MobX state management](https://mobx.js.org/) added.

-It demonstrates the mix of "imposable combinations" like decorators, hooks, setState(), and so on.
+It demonstrates the mix of "impossible combinations" like decorators, hooks, setState(), and so on.

 Also, this is a "playground" to test compatibility of MobX releases with different React versions.